manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 <if type="gitconcepts">

-## Merge the fork with OLL master (PRs)
+## Merge fork with main repo (PRs)

-Want to merge your updated fork repo with OLL master? *Submit a pull request*.
+Want to merge your updated fork repo with main repo? *Submit a pull request*.
-After committing your changes to master, go to your fork repo and *create a pull request*.
+After committing your changes to `main`, go to your fork repo and *create a pull request*.

 - Options to open your fork repo